jberusch/llm-personal-assistant/GOOGLE_CALENDAR_SETUP.md

 ## What Next?

-Once configured, the calendar integration works seamlessly:
+Once configured, the Google integration works seamlessly:

-- ✅ Morning routine shows today's events
+- ✅ Morning routine shows today's calendar events
 - ✅ Assistant knows your schedule when you ask questions
 - ✅ Create events with natural language
 - ✅ View events without leaving the terminal
+- ✅ Review unread Gmail messages with `/inbox`
+- ✅ Draft replies with `/reply` and bulk clean newsletters with `/cleanup`

-Enjoy your calendar-aware assistant! 📅
+Enjoy your calendar- and email-aware assistant! 📅✉️